mesonbuild/meson/docs/markdown/Contributing.md

   - changes breaking backwards compatibility
   - support for new languages

+## A green CI run is mandatory for merging

+No merge request may be merged until it has a fully green CI run.
+It does not matter why CI fails, it is a hard blocker.
+Even if the MR could possibly not have anything to do with the failure and clearly should be permitted, it may not be merged.
+Only MRs that fix the CI issue are allowed to land in trunk.

+There is one, and only one, exception to this.
+At the time of writing the Apple CI is unreliable and sometimes fails with clock skew errors.

+If a merge causes CI failure any developer can revert it out of master.
+It is then the responsibility of the original submitter to resubmit a fixed version.

 ## Strategy for merging pull requests to trunk

 Meson's merge strategy should fulfill the following guidelines: